dnlbowers/blackjack/README.md

 #### **Purple Theme**
 ![Purple Theme](docs/screenshots/purple-theme.jpg)

- * Each Theme has a complimentary surround color for the body.
- * All three blank buttons have Aria labels to make them accessible to the visually impaired.
- * Active class toggled with the JS file to ensure only the active theme shows as active in the following ways: -
-   * Each button has a white border to make it stand out when not active.
-   * The active theme and hover have a dotted yellow border to make it clear which theme has the active class.

 ### ***Responsible Gaming:***
 Working In the industry I reconsie the importance of this statement on any gmabling related game.
 Although there is no money involved in my version of the game at present the thrill of the chase can still be present.
 In fact one feedback from every tester who tried it for me was how addictive the game was.
 I included this as a warning to those who may feel they have a problem to seek help.